If you want a healthcare career without spending years in medical school, medical billing and coding is worth a close look.

 Oklahoma does not require a state license for medical billing and coding specialists, but most employers require national certification through organizations like AAPC or AHIMA.

-Steps to Start Your Career in Oklahoma
+Steps to start your career in Oklahoma

-Follow these steps to get job-ready:
+Follow these steps to get practical:

-- Choose a training program - Look for an accredited school with prep for national certifications.
+Choose a training program - Look for an accredited school with prep for national certifications.

-- Complete coursework - Learn medical terminology, coding systems, healthcare law, and billing software.
+Complete coursework - Learn medical terminology, coding systems, healthcare law, and billing software.

-- Apply for certification - Most graduates earn the Certified Professional Coder (CPC) or Certified Coding Associate (CCA) credential.
+Apply for certification - Most graduates earn the Certified Professional Coder (CPC) or Certified Coding Associate (CCA) credential.

-- Gain experience - Some schools arrange externships with local hospitals or clinics.
+Gain experience - Some schools arrange externships with local hospitals or clinics.

-- Stay current - Continuing education is needed to keep your certification valid.
+Stay current - Continuing education is needed to keep your certification valid.

 Training time varies depending on the program you choose.

-Type of Program | Typical Length |
+Type of Program

-Certificate or Diploma | 9-12 months |
+Certificate or Diploma

-Associate Degree | 18-24 months |
+Associate Degree

-Accelerated Online Certificate | 6-9 months |
+Accelerated Online Certificate

 If you want to start working as soon as possible, a certificate program is the fastest route.

-Top Medical Billing and Coding Schools in Oklahoma
+Top Medical Billing and coding schools in Oklahoma

 Here are some well-regarded options in the state.
 Contact each school for admission requirements and tuition details.